Residents are being allowed to return to their homes

 While fears of such a disaster have largely been alleviated, crews are continuing repairs by dropping rocks into the gouged hole in the emergency spillway.
 They’re also trying to dump as much water out of the lake.

-Lake Oroville was down to a level of 887 feet on Tuesday, still 37 feet above where officials want it to be ahead of the forecast rain.
+Lake Oroville was down to a level of 878 feet on Wednesday.
+Authorities seek to get it down to 850 feet.
 Excess water starts to flow into the emergency spillway when the lake level rises above 901 feet.

 The rainfall over the next week could total 5 to 12 inches and will likely push hundreds of billions of gallons of water back into Lake Oroville, said CNN senior meteorologist Dave Hennen.
 Bill Croyle, the state’s acting director of water resources, said he didn’t expect the emergency spillway will be needed this time due to weaker storms.